 You may need to have couples therapy in the below situations.

-- You fight too much or too less: Disagreement between partners is like the oil that keeps the engine moving.
-But if you and your partner are constantly bickering, and every conversation ends up in an argument, then it is time to take a break and reevaluate the situation.
+- You fight too much or too less: Healthy disagreement between partners is like the oil that keeps the engine moving.
+But if you and your partner are constantly bickering, and every conversation ends up in a destructive argument, then it is time to take a break and reevaluate the situation.

-On the contrary, having no fights could mean that you are avoiding the issues rather than facing them.
-If you are not communicating with each other to avoid a fight, then you are running away from the problem until it becomes a ticking time bomb.
+On the other hand, having no fights could mean that you are avoiding the issues rather than facing them.
+If you are not communicating with each other to avoid a fight, then you are running away from the problem and it may become a ticking time bomb.

 - Your goals and dreams become roadblocks: Small or big, every person has dreams and aspirations in life.
 But in some cases, a person’s aspirations come in direct conflict with their relationship.
-For example, you might want to go abroad to pursue your dream career while your partner wants you both to be together in one place.
+For example, you might want to go abroad to pursue your dream career while your partner wants you to remain together in one place.
 Can you forget your dream to be with your partner or forget your partner to pursue your dream?
-Such a dilemma in life could lead to conflicts in a couple.
+Such a dilemma in life could lead to challenging conflicts.

 [ Read: Signs That You Need Marriage Counselling ]

 - When one partner cheats: Be it emotional or sexual, cheating in any form is a deal breaker in a relationship.
 Such things are a breach of trust and leave the cheated partner confused.
-They wouldn’t know whether to walk away or stay and give another try.
+They often find themselves stuck between whether to walk away or stay and give it another try.
 Therapy could help solve this dilemma.

 - You blame each other: In a marriage, conflicts are usually not a single person’s fault.
 But it is a human tendency to blame the other person.
 If you and your partner are always trying to put the other person in the spot, unaware of your shortcomings, then couples therapy might help.

 - When one partner has given up: Conflicts between couples often start when one person is the persuader, and the other is the blocker.
-The persuader tries to get close and develop an emotional attachment, but if the partner does not reciprocate, they will stop such attempts leaving the relationship to take a nose dive.
+The persuader tries to get close and develop an emotional attachment, but if the other partner does not reciprocate, the persuader will stop such attempts leaving the relationship to nosedive.

 - There is an addiction involved: This situation can cause financial, physical and emotional damage to the couple.
 If one of the partners is addicted to substance abuse, it leads to relationship problems.
 Therapy will help such couples to understand each other.
 It gives the addicted person the courage and support to fight back the habit, and at the same time helps the spouse to support them.

 - When there is a communication gap: Some couples may not always be in conflict, but they may constantly feel abandoned or ignored due to lack of communication.
 In such cases, the partner may not be able to sense how their partner is doing emotionally.
-They cannot express their true feelings to each other, and start assuming things.
+They cannot express their true feelings to each other, and start to make assumptions.
 Therapy can help such couples express themselves.